Dental Implants for Replacing Missing Teeth

 Read more about dental implants:

-Because of their ability to maintain the integrity of your jaw, dental implants can offer you a better alternative to crowns, which only sit over the area where your tooth used to be.
+Because of their ability to maintain the integrity of your jaw, dental implants can offer you a better alternative to other temporary tooth-replacement options, which only sit over the area where your tooth used to be.
 They also save any perfectly healthy remaining teeth that surround the empty space from being ground and having the bridge cemented to them.

 Single tooth replacements are meant for those who need only one tooth replaced, or even a couple teeth that are separate from one another.
 In this instance, one implant is given for each new tooth.